 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-White sanitary ware is provided with a mixer shower over the bath.
+White sanitary ware is provided with a mixer shower in the shower enclosure in the en-suite shower room.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas boiler with radiators.
-The wall mounted boiler heats a series of radiators and provides an instantaneous hot water supply.
+The wall mounted conventional boiler is located in the garage and heats a series of radiators.
+The boiler also provides the hot water supply via a hot water tank located in the landing cupboard adjacent to the bathroom doorway.